nuntiodev/.github/profile/README.md

 ## Who are we? 🤔
 Softcorp is softawre company based in Denmark that develops open source, stateless and horizontally scalable microservice software.
 We are the proud creators of **Softcorp Blocks**, **Nuntio by Softcorp** and **Softcorp Cloud** which you can read about below.
-We also help companies build modern, secure and beautiful software.
+We also help companies build modern, secure and aesthetic software.
 If you need help building a new product or want to get started with Softcorp Cloud, [contact us](https://softcorp.io/contact) - we are experts in Cloud Native infrastructure and building scalable, secure and aesthetic software.

 ## What is Softcorp Blocks? 🧱
 Are you tired of wasting your time writing the same service over and over again?